Passenger and Cargo Flight Operations: How Aviation Cargo Handling and Passenger Handling Differ

 3. How do staffing requirements differ between passenger and cargo operations?

 Passenger flights require cabin crew, customer service agents, and security staff.
 Cargo flights rely more on logistics coordinators, loadmasters, and warehouse personnel.
+For operators managing either type of flight internationally, dedicated crew support services handle visa coordination, rest requirements, and ground transportation for flight crew across both operation categories.
 As a result, staffing costs and skill sets differ significantly.

 4. Are cargo flights less affected by delays compared to passenger flights?